1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 ;

-pct Percentage of messages subjected to filtering pct=20
+pct Percentage of messages subject to filtering pct=20

-ruf Report URI for forensic reports ruf=mailto:authfail@domain.xyz
+ruf URI report for forensic reports ruf=mailto:authfail@domain.xyz

-rua Aggregate report URI rua=mailto:aggrep@domain.xyz
+rua URI report for aggregated reports rua=mailto:aggrep@domain.xyz

 p Policy for the organizational domain p=quarantine

-adkim Alignment mode for DKIM adkim=s
+adkim DKIM alignment mode adkim=s

-aspf Alignment mode for SPF aspf=r
+aspf SPF alignment mode aspf=r

-This can result in for example
+which can give for example

 v=DMARC1;p=reject;pct=100;rua=mailto:postmaster@dmarcdomain.com

-(source)- Leave the default value for the TTL.
+(source)- Leave the default value for TTL.

-- Click on the Save: button
+- Click on the button Save:

-Any DNS addition or modification can take up to 48 hours to propagate.
+Any DNS addition/modification can take up to 48 hours to propagate.